Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/cppcx/platform-string-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Objekt String, jehož hodnota je stejná jako aktuální řetězec.
+A `String` objekt, jehož hodnota je stejná jako aktuální řetězec.

 ## <a name="see-also"></a>Viz také